tprodanov/parascopy/docs/cn_output.md

     * u (unreliable) - *f*-values are unknown or at least one less than 0.8.

 Additionally, each sample may have the following `FORMAT` values:
-- `AC`: allelic read depth.
+- `AD`: allelic read depth.
 - `DP`: total read depth.
-    Total read depth may be bigger than `sum(AC)` as there may be reads that do not support any of the PSV alleles, this is usually due to low-complexity sequence and not due to new alleles.
+    Total read depth may be bigger than `sum(AD)` as there may be reads that do not support any of the PSV alleles, this is usually due to low-complexity sequence and not due to new alleles.
 - `GT`: PSV genotype.
 Genotype `0/0/0/1/1` would mean that sample agCN = 5 and there are three copies with REF allele and two copies with ALT allele.